wezrule/UE4NanoPlugin/README.md

 5. `./server.js`

 A nano node is required to be running which the websocket & http server (for RPC request) will talk with.
 Websocket & RPC should be enabled in the `node-config.toml` nano file.
 A http server (for RPC requests) is definitely needed for communicating with the nano node via JSON-RPC, a test node.js server is supplied for this called `server.js`.
 A websocket server to receive notifications from nano network is highly recommended to make the most use of the plugin functionality.
 Another test server called `websocket_node.js` is supplied for this, both are found in the ./TestServer directory.
 Running `server.js` will also run `websocket_node.js`.
 The websocket script makes 2 connections to the node, 1 is filtered output and 1 gets all websocket events (usual for visualisers).
 If you only need filtered output (recommended!) then disable `allow_listen_all=false` in `config.js`.
-T

 `NanoBlueprintLibrary.cpp` contains various generic functions such as creating seeds, encrypting/decrypting them using AES with a password, converting to accounts, converting between Raw and Nano and various other things.
 `NanoWebsocket.cpp` maintains the websocket connection to the proxies.